Menu Close

 3. Access To Immigration And Asylum

 The Trump Administration’s anti-immigration views are no secret.
-During his first term, he pledged to build a wall across the U.S.- Mexico border, deported close to 1 million people and held children of asylum seekers in makeshift cages
+During his first term, he pledged to build a wall across the U.S.-Mexico border, deported close to 1 million people and held children of asylum seekers in makeshift cages

 Trump’s anti-immigration policy is especially worrisome for asylum seekers fleeing gender-based violence in their home countries.
-In June 2019, the Department of Homeland Security proposed a law which would allow immigration officials to dismiss asylum applicants as “frivolous” without a hearing.
+In June 2019, the Department of Homeland Security proposed a law that would allow immigration officials to dismiss asylum applicants as “frivolous” without a hearing.
 Moreover, Trump has expanded immigration bans in the wake of COVID-19, deporting asylum seekers coming over the Mexican border and banning new green cards.

 Lafuente Call Banner 2